The city of Chania in Western Crete

 Chania, beautiful city

-Chania lies on the north coast of west Crete and is the capital of Chania Prefecture.
-Chania Prefecture covers the westernmost end of Crete and features a combination of many beautiful beaches, small fertile plains, high mountains and deep gorges, such as the Samaria Gorge.
-Chania Prefecture is the greenest part of the island, as the range of the White Mountains ensures the highest rainfall in Crete.
+Chania lies on the north coast of west Crete and is the capital of Chania Prefecture, which covers the westernmost end of Crete and features a combination of many beautiful beaches, small fertile plains, high mountains and deep gorges, such as the Samaria Gorge.
+The region of Chania is the greenest part of the island, as the range of the White Mountains ensures the highest rainfall in Crete.

 Chania is one of the oldest cities in Crete, with a rich and tumultuous history.
 Today it is the second most populated city on the island, a city which has preserved its traditional architecture and most of its monuments from Venetian and Turkish times.
 The Venetian harbour with its lighthouse and the old town in the centre have bestowed on Chania the reputation of the most picturesque city in Crete, welcoming thousands of visitors each year.